 Getting used to a new culture and a new land is not an easy process.
 Most new students usually feel homesickness and even a little bit of depression.
-But there is no need to worry, because there are a number of tips which you can make use of to make the acclimatization process faster.
-So with a little diligence and effort these tips can make living in a foreign country a fun experience which will change your life for the better.
+But there is no need to worry because there are some tips which you can make use of to make the acclimatization process faster.
+So with a little diligence and effort, these tips can make a living in a foreign country a fun experience which will change your life for the better.

 5 - TIPS ON GETTING USED TO A NEW COUNTRY:

 1. OVERCOME THE CULTURAL SHOCK

-- This is going to be the first and the hardest step off all.
+- This is going to be the first and the hardest step of all.
 Open up your mind to fresh impressions by letting go of negative cliches.
-Be flexible in your thoughts and adapt a live and let live attitude.
+Be flexible in your thoughts and adopt a live and let live attitude.

-- Step out of your safety nest and engage in local activities.
-If you really want to get accustomed to the ways of a foreign country it is going to be you who has to put in the maximum efforts.
+- Step out of your safety net and engage in local activities.
+If you want to get accustomed to the ways of a foreign country, it is going to be you who has to put in the maximum efforts.

 - Make an attempt to learn the foreign language and observe the country's way of life.
 Pick up only the positives and learn what not to do from the negatives.

 - Get to know different people.
 Make a lot of friends.

 - Keep an optimistic attitude and be patient till you get settled in.
 Remember you can always just be yourself as well as enjoy living abroad.